-Erste Bank Hungary is one of the largest universal banks in the Hungarian market with a balance sheet total of EUR 13.3 billion as of 30 June 2023 (HUF 4 950 billion), servicing over 1 million customers in both retail and corporate segments.
-In the first half-year of 2023, Erste Bank Hungary has been one of the most profitable bank in the Hungarian market with EUR 122.6 million net result (HUF 46.7 billion)3.
+Erste Bank Hungary is one of the largest universal banks in the Hungarian market with a balance sheet total of EUR 12.7 billion as of 30 June 2024 (HUF 5 027.6 billion), servicing over 1 million customers in both retail and corporate segments.
+In the first half-year of 2024, Erste Bank Hungary has been one of the most profitable bank in the Hungarian market with EUR 188.3 million net result (HUF 74.4 billion).3

-Erste Bank Hungary operates the 4th largest branch network in Hungary with 100 branches as of 30 June 2023.
+Erste Bank Hungary operates the 4th largest branch network in Hungary with 98 branches as of 30 June 2024.
 Beside of Erste Bank Hungary's strong micro business, 4 customer segments can be differenciated in retail.
 The majority of retail customers are part of the mass segment with no specific criteria, however Erste Bank Hungary has special focus on the top affluent customer segments: premium, world and private banking.
-In the past 5 years retail loan book has been growing (11% compound annual growth rate ("CAGR")) while loan quality has been also improving.4

 Erste Bank Hungary's corporate business has a complete coverage in the country with 22 commercial centres in Hungary, providing a complete range of products to its corporate clients in all of its segments: SME, large corporate, municipalities and real estate and structured finance.
 A sustainable corporate business has been successfully built up with a balanced focus on SME and Large Corporate segments.
-In the past 5 years Erste Bank Hungary was able to triple its corporate loan volumes, producing above-market organic growth for five consecutive years, supplemented by inorganic growth (CAGR over 18%), while keeping a healthy risk profile and a high employee engagement index.5